georgerennie/AppNote-011/docs/source/faq_sby.rst

 only allow nets to take a single value per clock cycle, a property that is violated by unstable combinational loops that oscillate.
-Even when you don't explicitly include a combinational loop in the design, they can be introduced by multi-clock mode which introduces combinational paths from clock and reset inputs to the Q output for flip-flops and from the enable input to the output of latches.
+Even when you don't explicitly include a combinational loop in the design, they can be introduced by multi-clock mode which introduces combinational paths from clock and reset inputs to the Q output of flip-flops and from the enable input to the output of latches.

-If you are confident that a loop is stable, you can break the loop by replacing a connection with an assumption.
+If you are confident that a loop is only ever unstable under an unreachable condition, you can break the loop by replacing a connection with an assumption.
 This forces the solvers to only ever produce counterexamples where the loop is stable.
 For example, the following snippet creates a logic loop that is unstable only when the control signals ``(sx, sy)`` are both ``0``.

 .. code-block:: systemverilog